 Unfortunately, there is a whole ecosystem of key players that perpetuate the "research is research" problem.

-- Interactive or digital agencies: These firms come at UX/UI projects from a marketing and advertising background and are comfortable with lumping UX and market research into the same category.
-Their research is typically watered-down or wonky, judging by the fact Experience Dynamics keeps getting called in to re-do "research" that's typically a focus group posing as a usability test.
-One leading branding agency had the client CEO attend the focus group to provide "valuable product feedback".
-You can't cheat any more than that in research.
+• Interactive or digital agencies: These firms come at UX/UI projects from a marketing and advertising background.
+They are comfortable with lumping UX and market research into the same category.
+Their research is typically watered-down or wonky, judging by the number of times Experience Dynamics gets called in to re-do “research” that’s typically a focus group posing as a usability test.
+One leading branding agency had the client CEO attend the focus group to provide “valuable product feedback”.
+You can’t cheat any more than that in research.

-- Market research firms: Market research is their specialty but paradoxically because they understand market research, they tend to know the difference.
-Though, we would never recommend using market research firms for UX research.
-Sorry, we find the competency is just not there and deliverables are weak.
+• Market research firms: Market research is their specialty but paradoxically because they understand market research, they tend to know the difference.
+However, we would never recommend using market research firms for UX research.
+We find the competency is just not there and deliverables are weak.

-- UX agencies: They should know better-- but sadly many UX firms tend to make their money from full stack Web Development, often including the marketing and PR for a website or app.
+• UX agencies: They should know better– but sadly many UX firms tend to make their money from full stack Web Development, often including the marketing and PR for a website or app.
 Most UX agencies are still weak in user research skills and experience.
-Many contract research to a 'hired gun' with an unverifiable process and experience.
-You know who you are.
+Many contract research to a ‘hired gun’ with an unverifiable process and experience.

 How UX research is different to Market Research